v-wang/simOn/README.md

 ## Installation

-- No setup is required!
+- No setup is required
 - simOn is optimized for mobile

 ## Upcoming Features